LemmySmackett/LemmySmackettCom/content/stories/general/cucked_by_cthulhu.md

 "Richard, this isn't about that.
 You're enough."
 She lays a hand on his chest.
 "And you'll always be precious to me."

-"Yeah, but I'll never be *prehensile*." Ω
+"Yeah, but I'll never be *prehensile*." ■